ritamsarmah/cine-search/README.md

-# Movie Search
+# CineSearch
-Discover and search for the latest movies using Movie Search for iPhone.
+Discover and search for the latest movies using CineSearch for iPhone.
 Uses [The Movie Database API](https://www.themoviedb.org/documentation/api) to find and retrieve movie information.

 <img src="https://user-images.githubusercontent.com/17148467/29744425-3aa34c90-8a59-11e7-9c47-7236eb340d80.png" height="534" width="300">